jianhuiwemi/Material-Retrieval-Integration-across-Domains/dataset/real/README.md

 conda env create -f environment.yml conda activate real
 ```
-rename folder -groundingdino to groundingdino and put it into the site-packages folder of your virtual environment
+Rename folder -groundingdino to groundingdino and put it into the site-packages folder of your virtual environment.

 2. Set up directories and download model weights:
 ```bash